Corsair VIRTUOSO PRO Headphones Review

 Stability

 Like most gaming headphones, the Corsair VIRTUOSO PRO are only reasonably stable.
-They lack the flexible ski-band headband design of the Corsair HS80 MAX WIRELESS and are likelier to slide around and fall off your head during moderate to intense head movements.
+They lack the flexible ski-band headband design of the Corsair HS80 MAX WIRELESS and are more likely to slide around and fall off your head during moderate to intense head movements.
 Sharp tilts of the head and sudden movements will require you to re-adjust their fit.

 Headshots 1